 It's also important to note that the Program Files directory in Windows Vista and Windows 7 is no longer considered a "read/write" directory for most purposes.
 Consequently, you'll want to install the front-end file in one of the new and accepted places to installed read/write programs, such as:

 - The user's Documents folder

-File can be a bit more involved.
+If you are delivering a packaged solution to customers, changing their Data File can be a bit more involved.
 A few approaches to consider: